NET WORTH: $6.2 billion

 EDUCATION & YOUTH: Tu has been the primary benefactor of the Freedom Writers Program and the Freedom Writers Foundation from its inception in Long Beach, California, in 1997.
 The overall mission of Freedom Writers is to improve the academic outlook for students in underserved communities by creating challenging curricula.
 The foundation also awards scholarships to first-generation high school graduates.
 It seeks to demonstrate the opportunities students can create for themselves through education, and keeps them away from the lifestyle of drugs and violence that often pervades their communities.
 If the name sounds familiar, it is because the program's accomplishments were significant enough to warrant a movie starring Hilary Swank.

 Additionally, Tu is involved with an initiative in which Brazilian street kids learn to play the drums, even as they get fed and learn to get along with others.
 Tu himself is an avid drummer, playing in his band, JT and California Dreamin'.

-More recently, through the John and Mary Tu Foundation, the couple has supported places like UC Irvine, Chapman University, and Boys & Girls Club of Whittier.
+More recently, through the John and Mary Tu Foundation, the couple has supported organizations like UC Irvine, Chapman University, and Boys & Girls Club of Whittier.

 SOUTHERN CALIFORNIA COMMUNITY: Apart from educational institutions, the Tus support places like Pacific Symphony, St. Jude Children's Hospital in Garden Grove, South Coast Chinese Cultural Association, and the Asian American Senior Center.

 LOOKING FORWARD: Expect the Tus to continue funding their select interest areas.
 In his 70s, Tu is still going strong in business but perhaps more money will move out of the door in the coming years.